zachreborn/dnd_5e_encounter_gen/README.md

 Dungeons &amp; Dragons 5e Random Encounter Generator
 ====================================================

-This is a full featured D&amp;D 5e random encounter generator.
-It primarily makes use of a dictionary with each monster and associated XP values.
+This is a full featured D&amp;D 5e random encounter generator built in Python 3.4.
+Encounters are built by creating a XP budget.
+This budget is based on party size, average party level, and a difficulty selection.
 Randomness is injected in two ways, first by selecting factors from an XP budget.
-This XP budget is defined by your party size, average party level, and difficulty selection.
-The second is by selecting a monster from an XP value near that random factor.
+Second is by selecting a monster from an XP value near that random factor.
 This helps lend to lots of re-usability.

 Features